 - Children must be 5 and older

-- Majority of tours last approximately 7 hours and start from $165 USD (less for young children.)
+- The majority of tours last approximately 7 hours and start from $165 USD (less for young children.)
 Transportation, food, and water or pop is included

 - Newest, most adrenaline-filled park by the top-notch Xcaret Experiences Group